AltCoiFish/dfi-masternode/setup-masternode.md

 ## How to setup a DFI-Masternode
 Based on: https://defichain.com/learn/run-a-masternode/

+### Requirements:

-_I am not going into details of how to setup a DFI-node._
++ I am not going into details of how to setup a DFI-node._

-*I am only interesting in the scenario:*
++ *I am only interesting in the scenario:*

-"For owners who would like to delegate the DFI-Masternode duties to another node" as descibed in the link above.
++ + "For owners who would like to delegate the DFI-Masternode duties to another node" as descibed in the link above.
 As I don't want to store 20k DFI on my server and/or local ´AIN´ instance.

 **Terms:**

 We need to define some terms, in order to understand the process of setting up a DFI-Masternode.

 + **Wallet = local DFI-Wallet or AIN (PC)**